HBM/jet/src/contents/about.md

 ---
 ---
-Jet is a system bus on steroids.
+Jet is a lightweight system bus for easily creating distributed web-enabled applications.

 The event based architecture keeps network traffic low and peers up-to-date.
 REST/SQL-inspired filters and sorting options let peers get the data they want (and nothing more).